philemon1112/philemon1112/README.md

 - 👋 Hi, I’m @philemon1112
 - 👀 I’m interested in javascript programming
-- 🌱 I’m currently learning tailwindcss and typescript
+- 🌱 I’m currently learning vuejs and Nuxtjs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...